Devepation/grapejuice/documentation/src/docs/index.md

  - x86_64 CPU
  - GPU that supports OpenGL 4.0 or Vulkan (both of which are available on modern GPUs)
- - x86_64 GNU/Linux system with glibc (provided by almost all modern distributions)
+ - x86_64 GNU/Linux system with glibc or amd64 FreeBSD 13.0+ system

 **Notice**: Grapejuice is currently not supported on ARM devices, such as a Raspberry Pi or Pinebook.